 Kids LOVE bugs, right?
-Help them learn more by reading these best children’s books about insects, as well as other non-insects bugs like worms and arachnids.
+Help them learn more about insects by reading these best nonfiction children’s books about bugs, insects, and non-insect bugs like worms and arachnids.

 If your kids don’t love bugs yet, maybe these books will get them interested.